The Last Leg… “Our wetsuits were so wet it was like wearing a slug”

 Finally, on day 4, we got up at 4am to start the short walk to the Sun Gate, from which you can see Machu Picchu (just about) through the clouds.
 We made our way down to be reunited with Misha, Matty and Richard (who were sunburnt from their mini-trek in the snow without suncream!) and together we made our way round Machu Picchu, with Gato telling us more of its history and what some of the rooms could have been used for.

 Then, after some cheesy gap-yah photos with the ruins in the background, it was one last downhill to Machu Picchu pueblo, where we had some celebratory beers and food before catching the train (and bus) back to Cusco.
 We all made the most of our last free day in the city, with a posh breakfast, some tat shopping, some unusual massages and a night out to celebrate both the end of the trip and Misha and Vicky’s birthdays.
 Some excellent dance moves were demonstrated – and you know it’s a good night out when people miss their flights the next morning (not mentioning any names!!).
 One by one, we all started leaving for our respective flights on the 29th, except for a few people who decided to stay in Cusco for a few extra days. (we did manage to fit in a last game of twister before parting ways, though).
-It’s been crazy six weeks, and after all we’ve been through I hope we all stay in touch.
+It’s been a crazy six weeks, and after all we’ve been through I hope we all stay in touch.
 Can’t wait to see the photos!